microsoft/CCF/doc/use_apps/python_tutorial.rst

 The CCF Python tools package can be used to interact with an existing running service and provides utilities to:

-- Issue HTTP requests over TLS to CCF applications
+- Issue HTTP requests over TLS to CCF
 - Build custom governance proposals and votes
 - Parse and verify the integrity of a CCF ledger